 Minimum GPA of 3.5 for applicants with a master’s degree in nursing.

 For applicants without a master’s degree, an average GPA of 3.3 in the last 60 hours of undergraduate nursing course work.
+Applicants who do not meet the minimum GPA requirements for their BSN or MS also may provide additional evidence documenting examples of outstanding professional leadership, practice and/or scholarship for special consideration.

 If English is not your native language, please submit a TOEFL score of at least 80 (internet-based test) or an IELTS score of at least 6.5.